GTCAO is a post focal system situated on the Nasmyth platform B, which corrects the optical beam to feed the scientific instrument placed after it.

 The AOCS will be integrated in the GTC control system, following the established hardware and software architecture and taken advantage of the services provided by the existing software, e.g. alarm and log processing, configuration, event synchronization, user interface, persistent storage, etc.

 The hardware consists of two PCs, two electronic cabinets and three auxiliary boxes.
-Both PCs are rack mounted servers.
-The one dedicated to the real time control (RTC) has 2 Intel Xeon E5-2650V3 10 core CPUs, while the other, in charge of the control of the mechanisms and interfaces with the rest of the system and telescope, is a standard industrial PC, based on an i7 CPU (TBC).
+Both PCs are rack-mounted servers.
+The one dedicated to the real time control (RTC) has two Intel Xeon E5-2650V3 10 core CPUs, while the other, in charge of the control of the mechanisms and interfaces with the rest of the system and telescope, is a standard industrial PC, with an Intel Xeon E5-2609V3 proccessor.

 The PCs and the control electronics of the deformable mirror are located inside one cabinet (control cabinet), while all the drivers and power units to control the mechanisms (IDM680-EI and Servostar S703) are inside the power cabinet.
 Both cabinets stand on the Nasmyth platform few meters away from the optical bench.